maboglia/CorsoJava/appunti/020_JavaPackages.md

 the plug-in interfaces for readers, writers, transcoders, and streams, and a runtime registry.

+* java.security.spec
-* java.security.spec Provides classes and interfaces for key specifications and algorithm parameter specifications.
+Provides classes and interfaces for key specifications and algorithm parameter specifications.

+* java.sql
-* java.sql Provides the API for accessing and processing data stored in a data source (usually a relational database) using the Java TM programming language.
+Provides the API for accessing and processing data stored in a data source (usually a relational database) using the Java TM programming language.

-* javax.imageio.strea
+* javax.imageio.stream
-m A package of the Java Image I/O API dealing with low-level I/O from files and streams.
+A package of the Java Image I/O API dealing with low-level I/O from files and streams.

+* javax.naming
-* javax.naming Provides the classes and interfaces for accessing naming services.
+Provides the classes and interfaces for accessing naming services.

-* javax.naming.direct Extends the
+* javax.naming.direct
-* javax.naming package to provide
-functionality for accessing directory services. ory
+Extends the  javax.naming package to provide functionality for accessing directory services. ory

+* java.text
-* java.text Provides classes and interfaces for handling text, dates, numbers, and messages in a manner independent of natural languages.
+Provides classes and interfaces for handling text, dates, numbers, and messages in a manner independent of natural languages.
+* java.util
-* java.util Contains the collections framework, legacy collection classes, event model, date and time facilities, internationalization, and miscellaneous utility classes (a string tokenizer, a random-number generator, and a bit array).
+Contains the collections framework, legacy collection classes, event model, date and time facilities, internationalization, and miscellaneous utility classes (a string tokenizer, a random-number generator, and a bit array).
+* javax.naming.ldap
-* javax.naming.ldap Provides support for LDAPv3 extended operations
+Provides support for LDAPv3 extended operations and controls.

-and controls.
+* javax.naming.spi

-* javax.naming.spi Provides the means for dynamically plugging in support for accessing naming and directory services through the
+Provides the means for dynamically plugging in support for accessing naming and directory services through the

 * javax.naming and related packages.
 Provides classes for reading and writing the JAR
 (Java ARchive) file format, which is based on the standard ZIP file format with an optional manifest file.

+* javax.net
-* javax.net Provides classes for networking applications.
+Provides classes for networking applications.

+* javax.net.ssl
-* javax.net.ssl Provides classes for the secure socket package.
+Provides classes for the secure socket package.

+* javax.print
-* javax.print Provides the principal classes and interfaces for the JavaTM Print Service API.
+Provides the principal classes and interfaces for the JavaTM Print Service API.

 * java.util.jar

-TM
+* java.util.logging

-* java.util.logging Provides the classes and interfaces of the Java platform's core logging facilities.
+Provides the classes and interfaces of the Java platform's core logging facilities.

+* java.util.prefs
-* java.util.prefs This package allows applications to store and retrieve user and system preference and configuration data.
+This package allows applications to store and retrieve user and system preference and configuration data.

+* java.util.regex
-* java.util.regex Classes for matching character sequences against patterns specified by regular expressions.
+Classes for matching character sequences against patterns specified by regular expressions.

+* java.util.zip
-* java.util.zip Provides classes for reading and writing the standard ZIP and GZIP file formats.
+Provides classes for reading and writing the standard ZIP and GZIP file formats.

 ## Java extension packages

+* javax.accessibility
-* javax.accessibility Defines a contract between user-interface components and an assistive technology that provides access to those components.
+Defines a contract between user-interface components and an assistive technology that provides access to those components.

+* javax.crypto
-* javax.crypto Provides the classes and interfaces for cryptographic operations.
+Provides the classes and interfaces for cryptographic operations.

+* javax.crypto.interfaces
-* javax.crypto.interfa Provides interfaces for Diffie-Hellman keys as defined in RSA Laboratories' PKCS #3. ces
+Provides interfaces for Diffie-Hellman keys as defined in RSA Laboratories' PKCS #3.

+* javax.crypto.spec
-* javax.crypto.spec Provides classes and interfaces for key specifications and algorithm parameter specifications.
+Provides classes and interfaces for key specifications and algorithm parameter specifications.

 * javax.imageio The main package of the Java Image I/O API.

+* javax.imageio.event
-* javax.imageio.event A package of the Java Image I/O API dealing with synchronous notification of events during the reading and writing of images.
+A package of the Java Image I/O API dealing with synchronous notification of events during the reading and writing of images.

+* javax.imageio.metadata
-* javax.imageio.metad A package of the Java Image I/O API dealing with reading and writing metadata. ata
+A package of the Java Image I/O API dealing with reading and writing metadata.

+* javax.imageio.plugin
-* javax.imageio.plugin Classes supporting the built -in JPEG plug-in. s.jpeg
+Classes supporting the built -in JPEG plug-in. s.jpeg

 * javax.imageio.spi
 A package of the Java Image I/O API containing

+* javax.naming.event
-* javax.naming.event Provides support for event notification when accessing naming and directory services.
+Provides support for event notification when accessing naming and directory services.

+* javax.print.attribute
-* javax.print.attribute Provides classes and interfaces that describe the types of JavaTM Print Service attributes and how they can be collected into attribute sets.
+Provides classes and interfaces that describe the types of JavaTM Print Service attributes and how they can be collected into attribute sets.

-* javax.print.attribute Package
-* javax.print.attribute.standard contains
+* javax.print.attribute.standard
-classes for specific printing attributes.
+  Package  javax.print.attribute.standard contains classes for specific printing attributes.
-.standard

-* javax.print.event Package
+* javax.print.event
-* javax.print.event contains event classes
-and listener interfaces.
+  Package javax.print.event contains event classes and listener interfaces.

+* javax.rmi
-* javax.rmi Contains user APIs for RMI-IIOP.
+  Contains user APIs for RMI-IIOP.

+* javax.rmi.CORBA
-* javax.rmi.CORBA Contains portability APIs for RMI-IIOP.
+  Contains portability APIs for RMI-IIOP.

-* javax.security.auth This package provides a framework for authentication and authorization.
+* javax.security.auth This package
+provides a framework for
+authentication and authorization.

+* javax.security.auth.callback
+This package
-* javax.security.auth.c This package provides the classes necessary for services to interact with applications in order to allback retrieve information (authentication data including usernames or passwords, for example) or to display information (error and warning messages, for example).
+provides the classes necessary for services to interact with applications in order to

+retrieve information (authentication data including usernames or passwords, for example) or to display information (error and warning messages, for example).

+* javax.security.auth.kerberos
-* javax.security.auth.
-This package contains utility classes related to the Kerberos network authentication protocol. kerberos
+This package contains utility classes related to the Kerberos network authentication protocol.

+* javax.security.auth.login
+This package
-* javax.security.auth.l This package provides a pluggable authentication framework. ogin
+provides a pluggable authentication framework.

+* javax.security.auth.spi
+This package
-* javax.security.auth.s This package provides the interface to be used for implementing pluggable authentication modules. pi
+provides the interface to be used for implementing pluggable authentication modules.

+* javax.security.auth.x500
-* javax.security.auth.
-This package contains the classes that should be used to store X500 Principal and X500 Private x500
+This package contains the classes that should be used to store X500 Principal and X500 Private

 Crendentials in a Subject.

+* javax.security.cert
-* javax.security.cert Provides classes for public key certificates.
+Provides classes for public key certificates.

-* javax.sound.midi Provides interfaces and classes for I/O, sequencing,
+* javax.sound.midi
-and synthesis of MIDI (Musical Instrument Digital Interface) data.
+Provides interfaces and classes for I/O, sequencing, and synthesis of MIDI (Musical Instrument Digital Interface) data.
 * javax.sound.midi.spi Supplies interfaces for service providers to